 Why Your Tablet Touchscreen Doesn’t Respond

 As the primary mode of interaction between you and your apps, the tablet touchscreen is vitally important.
-Any damage inflicted – be it knocks to the device, scratches or worse—will degrade the reliability of the component, and short of paying for a replacement screen and digitiser, you will need to make sure the display is kept safe and intact at all times.
+Any damage inflicted—knocks to the device, scratches or worse—will degrade the touchscreen.
+Short of paying for a replacement, you will need to make sure the display is kept safe and intact.

-The following five tips – which might also help for issues with a touchscreen smartphone – will help you resolve your tablet’s touchscreen responsiveness issues.
-Note that this should be seen as a general guide for all touchscreen tablet computers, running iOS, Android and Windows 8.
+The following tips—also suitable for smartphones—will help you resolve your tablet’s touchscreen responsiveness issues.
+We’ve designed this guide for all touchscreen tablet computers, running iOS, Android, or Windows.

 1. Make More RAM Available

-Perhaps the best place to start in troubleshooting any screen responsiveness issues is to make more system RAM available.
-This may take a moment (and in some cases require a restart, see below) but should give you an idea of how bad the problem is.
+Perhaps the best place to start in troubleshooting screen responsiveness issues is to make more system RAM available.
+This may take a moment but should give you an idea of how bad the problem is.

-Android users have a wealth of options for freeing up space on tablets, such as clearing the app cache or using third party apps such as Memory Booster – RAM Optimizer.
-Chris Hoffman’s guide to spring cleaning your Android should come in handy here.
+Android users have a wealth of options for freeing up space on tablets, such as clearing the app cache or using third party apps.
+Our guide to spring cleaning your Android should come in handy here.

 If freeing up some RAM helps with your touchscreen tablet’s responsiveness, then this should be all you need to do.

 Further troubleshooting can be performed by restarting your tablet.
-When the device restarts, the majority of applications will be closed.
-You can then check the responsiveness of the touchscreen, either finding that all is well or by using the apps suggested below to find out more.
+When the device restarts, most applications will be closed.

 Restarting a tablet isn’t a case of just tapping the power button to turn the screen off.
 Instead, the whole device must be switched off and back on again.

-For Android users, this shouldn’t be too much of a problem – all you will need to do is hold the power button down and select Restart.
+For Android users, this shouldn’t be too much of a problem.
+Just hold the power button down and select Restart.

-Windows 8 tablet owners can restart their devices by opening the Charms menu , then tapping Settings > Power > Restart.
-If the device fails to respond, hold the Windows button and the power button together for a few seconds until it reboots.
+Windows tablet owners can restart their devices by tapping Start then Power > Restart.
+If the device fails to respond, hold the power button for 10 seconds to reboot.

-Knowing which area(s) of the touchscreen are failing to respond correctly can be useful in diagnosing what is wrong; the information would certainly prove useful to any engineer who ends up repairing the tablet.
+Knowing which area(s) of the touchscreen are failing to respond correctly can be useful in diagnosing what is wrong.
+This information would prove useful to any engineer who ends up repairing the tablet.

 A useful means of checking which areas of your display work and which don’t is to employ a couple of apps.

-With a calculator app you can test simple taps across the display (screen rotate function will let you check the tablet in all orientations)
+With a calculator app you can test simple taps across the display.
+Use the screen rotate function to check the tablet in all orientations.

 A maps app, meanwhile, can be used to determine problems with dragging and pinch-to-zoom.